mjwhite8119/FRCTraining/Concepts/Dynamics/kinematics.md

 A nonholonomic constraint does not restrain the possible configurations of the system, but rather the manner in which those configurations can be reached.
 While a holonomic constraint reduces the number of degrees of freedom of a system by one, a nonholonomic constraint does not.

 ## <a name="lab"></a>Kinematics Lab
+In a previous module we setup methods to get the distance travelled in meters.
+It would also be usefull to know how fast we're moving by getting the wheel speeds.
+To do that we setup the following methods.

+    public double getLeftEncoderRate() {
+      return m_leftEncoder.getRate();
+    }

+    public double getRightEncoderRate() {
+      return m_rightEncoder.getRate();
+    }

+These methods return the speed in meters per/second for the left and right wheels.
+The `getRate()` method comes from the *Encoder* class.
+The wheel speeds can be sent to the `getWheelSpeeds()` method that returns a *DifferentialDriveWheelSpeeds* class.
+The DifferentialDriveWheelSpeeds class mainly just returns the left and right wheel speeds as a single element.

+    public DifferentialDriveWheelSpeeds getWheelSpeeds() {
+      return new DifferentialDriveWheelSpeeds(m_leftEncoder.getRate(), m_rightEncoder.getRate());
+    }

 Add the *DifferentialDriveKinematics*:

     public static final double kTrackwidthMeters = 0.142072613;